Pet Rabbits Hutches & Cages Genetics Breeds Care of Rabbits Breeding Resources RAW Rabbit Store More

 The following factors could limit the rabbit’s ability to get into show condition.

-An illness, infestation or a subclinical disease can drain away conditioning, or prevent conditioning in the first place.
-See rabbit diseases.
+• --An illness, infestation or a subclinical disease can drain away conditioning, or prevent conditioning in the first place.
+See Rabbit Diseases.

-.
-Sometimes you can do your best to condition your rabbit but the pin bones (hips) will still protrude.
-The rabbit does not have the genetic directions to put enough meat over those bones.
 Or, perhaps the shoulders are weak, long or narrow.
 The rabbit may have a genetic flaw in type, or a genetic predisposition to not achieve top conditioning.
 When the rabbit ‘should’ be conditioned, but isn’t, you might have a genetic problem.
-Unfortunately, the solution is to CULL the rabbit, because he can’t give you any more than he already is.
+Unfortunately, the solution is to CULL the rabbit, because he can’t give you any more than he already is

 Additionally, take a long hard look at every rabbit in your show herd and cull vigorously, keeping only the best rabbits that have both excellent show quality type and the ability to achieve prime conditioning.